df-upwork/proposals/daily/2025/12/19/01/result/EN.md

 Background masking conceals the problem even if physical displacement persists.
 7.3) Key challenges
 7.3.1) Changing the stacking context affects `z-index`, requiring verification of modal windows.
-7.3.2) Moving scrolling to an internal container requires explicit `-webkit-overflow-scrolling: touch` to preserve native inertia.
+7.3.2) Moving scrolling to an internal container preserves native inertia automatically on iOS 26.
 8) `R2⁂`
 8.1) Essence
 Implement a script to synchronize layout coordinates with the visual viewport upon interface state changes.
-The script listens for `focusout` events to trigger a layout reset via `window.scrollTo(0, 0)`.
+The script listens for `focusout` events to trigger a layout reset via a non-destructive micro-scroll (e.g. 1 pixel).
 This action resets the WebKit internal offset flag.
 8.2) Advantages
 It resolves interface displacement caused by interactions with the virtual keyboard.